Jobs and Internships

 Applicants should have a demonstrated interest in legal and policy advocacy for youth in the juvenile justice system.
 Strong consideration will be given to applicants with relevant work experience and course work.
 Applicants should have excellent research and communication skills and be able to demonstrate enthusiasm and a commitment improving the lives of troubled and at-risk youth.
 Internships are unpaid.

-Interested law school applicants should send a resume, cover letter, and writing sample to Jason Szanyi, Director of Institutional Reform, at firstname.lastname@example.org.
-Graduate students should send a resume, cover letter, and an appropriate writing sample or portfolio samples to email@example.com.
+Interested law school applicants should send a resume, cover letter, and writing sample to Jason Szanyi, Deputy Director, at email@example.com.
+CCLP accepts applications on a rolling basis beginning in the fall.
+We generally extend 2L internship offers by mid-November and 1L internship offers by early January.
+CCLP encourages applicants to submit materials early to ensure consideration in the summer internship hiring process.
+Graduate students should send a resume, cover letter, and an appropriate writing sample or portfolio samples to firstname.lastname@example.org.
 Please include “CCLP Internship Application” in the subject line.

 The Center for Children’s Law and Policy is an equal opportunity employer and does not discriminate on the basis of race, religion, age, ethnic background, sex, disability, sexual orientation, gender identity, or gender expression.